 United Kingdom—Albion offers several programs in England and Scotland.
 Students attending the academic year program at the London School of Economics can study a variety of subjects, e.g., anthropology, economics, mathematics, operational research, philosophy, political science, and sociology.
 Participants live in university-owned residences.
 There is also a summer school option.

-A full curriculum of studies is available at four partner universities in the U.K.: the University of Sussex in Brighton, England; and the University of Stirling, the University of Aberdeen, and the University of Glasgow, all in Scotland.
-Semester, summer, and full-year study opportunities are available at Sussex and Stirling, while semester or full-year options are available at Aberdeen and Glasgow.
+A full curriculum of studies is available at five partner universities in the U.K.: the University of Sussex in Brighton, England; and the University of Stirling, the University of Aberdeen, the University of St Andrews, and the University of Glasgow, all in Scotland.
+Semester, summer, and full-year study opportunities are available at Sussex and Stirling, while semester or full-year options are available at Aberdeen, St Andrews and Glasgow.
 Albion participates in the Principia Consortium, a special academic honors program offered at Glasgow.
-All four universities place students in university residence halls.
+All five institutions place students in university residence halls.

 The Educational Programmes Abroad (EPA) internship/study program in London offers semester and summer opportunities.
 Students intern four days per week and take one (summer) or two courses (semester).
 Housing is in program apartments.
 The Boston University London Internship program is designed for students to take classes during the first part of their experience and then fully engage in an internship during the last eight weeks.
 Students in this program live in provided housing.
 EPA also offers an internship program in Edinburgh, Scotland.